 Hiding Items From Users

-In addition to changing permissions, you can also completely hide a folder or file from users.
-This is done by giving a user the No Access role.
-The No Access role prevents a user from seeing and accessing the item and its contents.
+In addition to changing permissions, you can also completely hide a folder or file from individual users.
+This is done by giving a user the Access Denied role.
+The Access Denied role prevents a user from seeing and accessing the item and its contents.

 If you want to hide an item from the majority of users as well as any new users you invite to the workspace, you can use the Hidden switch found after clicking the options button.
-This will hide the item from all users at once by changing everyone’s role to No Access, but still allows you to re-enable it for specific users by increasing their permissions.
+This will hide the item from all users at once by changing everyone’s role to Access Denied, but still allows you to re-enable it for specific users by increasing their permissions.

 Folders that are hidden will have transparent icons to distinguish this setting.
 The icon for hidden files does not change, but you can see that they have permissions settings enabled by looking for the lock icon that lights up.